What is partner relationship management (PRM)?

-Partner relationship management (PRM) is a combination of the software, processes and strategies companies use to streamline business processes with partners who sell their products.
+Partner relationship management (PRM) is a combination of the software, processes and strategies companies use to streamline business processes with partners that sell their products.

 PRM systems are often web- or cloud-based and typically include a partner portal, customer database, and other tools that allow companies and partners to manage leads, revenues, opportunities and sales metrics.
 Partner relationship management systems also track inventory, pricing, discounting and operations.